MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 - **Online PSTN gateway** - A pointer to an SBC that also stores the configuration that is applied when a call is placed through the SBC, such as forward P-Asserted-Identity (PAI) or Preferred Codecs; can be added to voice routes.

-## Example 1: Call route with one PSTN Usage
+## Example 1: Call routing with one PSTN Usage

 The following diagram shows two examples of voice routing policies in a call flow.